OpenCDSS/cdss-learn-git/mkdocs-project/docs/06-lesson-standard-repo-files/lesson-standard-repo-files.md

 ## LICENSE ##

 A text `LICENSE` file should be included in the root folder to indicate terms of use for the repository contents.
-A license file can e initialized when a new repository is created or can be added later.
+A license file can be initialized when a new repository is created on GitHub or can be added later.

 The OpenCDSS project is determining appropriate licenses for software and other content.